lara-ocon/MedAiMovies_Frontend/README.md

 ## Interaction with the Backend

 The frontend communicates with the MedAiMovies Backend to fetch and send data.
-Make sure the backend server is running on `http://127.0.0.1:8000` or update the base URL in the frontend's configuration if your backend is
+Make sure the backend server is running on `http://127.0.0.1:8000` or update the base URL in the frontend's configuration if your backend is running on a different address.

+hosted differently.
+This connection is crucial for functionalities like:

+- **Fetching movie lists and details**: The frontend requests data from the backend and displays it to the users.
+- **Handling user authentication**: Login and registration requests are sent to the backend, which then handles user authentication and session management.
+- **Posting reviews**: Users can write and submit reviews for movies, which are then stored in the backend database.
+- **User profile updates**: Any changes made to user profiles through the frontend are updated in the backend.

+Ensure that the backend API is accessible and correctly configured to respond to requests from the frontend for seamless operation.

+## Additional Notes

+- The frontend uses React Router for navigation and routing to different components.
+- State management is handled using React Context for global state like user authentication.
+- The application's responsiveness and interactivity are enhanced with the use of modern JavaScript features and React capabilities.

+By following these setup instructions and understanding the interaction between the frontend and backend, you should be able to run and develop the MedAiMovies application effectively.
+For more detailed information about specific functionalities or troubleshooting, refer to the comments and documentation within the codebase or the issues section of the repository.